 Gary is a very small town located in the state of Texas.
 With a population of 2,247 people and just one neighborhood, Gary is the 618th largest community in Texas.

-When you are in Gary, you'll notice that it is more blue-collar than most other communities in America.
-37.65% of Gary’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Gary is generally considered to be a blue-collar town.
+37.65% of the Gary workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Gary is a town of construction workers and builders, sales and office workers, and professionals.
 There are especially a lot of people living in Gary who work in office and administrative support (12.41%), sales jobs (9.63%), and personal care services (5.99%).

-A relatively large number of people in Gary telecommute to their jobs.
-Overall, about 12.00% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 12.00% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The citizens of Gary are slightly less educated than the national average of 21.84% for the average city or town: 14.77% of adults in Gary have a bachelor's degree or advanced degree
+The percentage of adults in Gary with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.77% of adults in Gary have a bachelor's degree or advanced degree.

 The per capita income in Gary in 2022 was $31,672, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $126,688 for a family of four.
 However, Gary contains both very wealthy and poor people as well.